Beach volleyball: History

 Volleyball magazine staged the event the next year at the same location, this time sponsored by Schlitz Light Beer.
 In 1978 Wilk formed a sports promotion company named Event Concepts with Craig Masuoka and moved the World Championship of Beach Volleyball to Redondo Beach, California.
 Jose Cuervo signed on as sponsor and the prize purse.
 The event was successful and Cuervo funded an expansion the next year to three events.
 The California Pro Beach Tour debuted with events in Laguna Beach, Santa Barbara and the World Championship in Redondo.

 In following years the tour expanded nationally and was renamed the Pro Beach Volleyball Tour.
 It consisted of five events in California and tournaments in Florida, Colorado, and Chicago.
 By 1984, the Pro Beach consisted of 16 events around the country and had a total prize purse of US$300,000.
 At the end of the year, however, Event Concepts was forced out of the sport by a players' strike at the World Championship and the Association of Volleyball Professionals (AVP) was founded.
+In 1987 the Women's Professional Volleyball Association was founded and lasted until 1997 when the women joined the AVP tour.

 At the professional level, the sport remained fairly obscure until the 1980s when beach volleyball experienced a surge in popularity with high-profile players such as Sinjin Smith, Randy Stoklos, and Karch Kiraly.
 Kiraly won an Olympic gold medal in beach volleyball in its first Olympic appearance in 1996, adding that to the two Olympic golds he won as part of the USA men's indoor team, In the 1980s, the sport gained popularity on the beaches of Copacabana and Ipanema in Rio de Janeiro, Brazil.
 In 1986, the first international beach volleyball exhibition was held in Rio de Janeiro with 5,000 spectators.